Al-Abbas Shrine

-The Al-Abbas Shrine (حَرَم أَبا الْفَضْل الْعَبَّاس) is the mausoleum of Abbas ibn Ali and a mosque, located near the Imam Husayn Mosque in Karbala, Iraq.
-Abbas was son of Ali ibn Abi Talib and the half-brother of Imam Hasan and Imam Husayn.
-He was Husayn's flag-bearer in the Battle of Karbala and chief of his caravans.
-The shrine is revered by the Shia Muslims who visit it every year, especially in the month of Muharram.
+The Al-Abbas Shrine (حَرَم أَبا الْفَضْل الْعَبَّاس) is the mausoleum of Abbas ibn Ali and a Shi'ite mosque, situated near the Imam Husayn shrine, located in Karbala, in the Karbala Governorate of Iraq.
+Abbas was son of Ali ibn Abi Talib and the half-brother of both Imam Hasan and Imam Husayn.
+Abbas ibn Ali was Husayn's flag-bearer in the Battle of Karbala and chief of his caravans.
+One of the holiest sites in Shia Islam, the shrine is revered by Shia Muslims who visit it every year, especially in the month of Muharram.

 Environmental effects over the years have caused the Euphrates river to change course.
 Nearly 1,400 years after the Battle of Karbala, the river flows across the grave of Abbas and encircles it.
 It is said that the Euphrates has come to ‘Abbās now.

-In recent years the shrine has undergone a series of enhancements and additions, such as the re-gilding of the dome, and more recently covering the former courtyard with a roof to accommodate pilgrims better.
-Each year the shrine is visited by millions of pilgrims coming from all over the world.
+Since 2012, the shrine has undergone a series of enhancements and additions, such as the re-gilding of the dome, and more recently covering the former courtyard with a roof to provide improved accommodation for the millions of pilgrims who visit the shrine annually, and who come from all over the world.

 History and design

 Emperors and kings of various dynasties have offered valuable gifts and gems to the shrine of Al-Abbas ibn Ali.
-In 1622 Abbas Shah Safavi ordered the decoration of the grave's dome.
+In 1622, Abbas Shah Safavi ordered the decoration of the grave's dome.
 He built a window around the grave and organized the precinct.

+During the Ottoman era, the shrine was reconstructed by the Ottoman Sultans Suleiman the Magnificent, Murad III, and Murad IV.

 The majority of the modern design was done by Persian and Central Asian architects.
 The central teardrop shaped dome is an ornately decorated structure, with an internal and external dome.
 The internal dome visible from the inside is ornately decorate with fine mirror work.
-Two tall minarets stand on the domes sides, they were gilded in gold in the renovation works of 2007.
+Two tall minarets stand on the domes sides, and were gilded in gold in the 2007 renovation works.
 The tomb is covered with pure gold and surrounded by a trellis of silver, along with Iranian carpets rolled out on the floors.